usgpo/uslm/docs/2_1_0/generated-by-merging/USLM-User-Guide-v2_1_0.md

 ### 20.1.1 Concept

-The `<preface>` element is a container for rendered material that precedes the main body of the document (introduced in v2.0).
+The `<preface>` element is a container for rendered material that precedes the main body of the document.
 Documents may optionally have a preface before the main body, and some information in the preface may be duplicated in the meta section.

 The key distinction is that content in the meta section is normalized and machine-readable, whereas content in the preface contains text as it is rendered for the user.